Custom Validity Messages: Implementation & UX Patterns

 // validation/core.ts

-export class FormValidator {
+export class CustomMessageValidator {

 private form: HTMLFormElement;

-private validationState = new Map<HTMLInputElement, boolean>();
+private dirty = new Set<HTMLInputElement>();

 constructor(formId: string) {

-if (!this.form) throw new Error(`Form #${formId} not found`);
+if (!(form instanceof HTMLFormElement)) throw new Error(`Form #${formId} not found`);

 }

-private bindEvents(): void {
+private bind(): void {

 );

-this.form.addEventListener('submit', (e) => {
+this.form.addEventListener('submit', (e: SubmitEvent) => {

 if (!this.form.checkValidity()) {